Jimmy-Z/grub-iso-boot/README.md

 * Debian Installer, funny the live initrd supports loop mount but installer initrd doesn't.
 * Mageia, this is the only distribution that doesn't have loop mount in initrd on [distrowatch](http://distrowatch.com/) top 10 list.
-* LXLE, this is actually a lubuntu derivative, while lubuntu works like other Ubuntu derivatives, I guess there are some breakage while ... uh ... derivating?
+* LXLE, this is actually a lubuntu derivative, while lubuntu works like other Ubuntu derivatives.